-Internet of Things: how the world will soon be connected by over 26 billion devices
+Internet of Things: soon connecting the world by 26+ billion devices

 Internet of Things (IoT) isn’t an upcoming new phenomenon anymore.
 It will almost certainly be a huge part of our lives and will facilitate many of our daily tasks.
 But what is the Internet of Things?
 As Google chairman Eric Schmidt stated on a panel at the World Economic Forum, IoT “will be part of your presence all the time”.
 It will surround us in everyday life without us realising.
 Many devices will be observing our movements and actions even as we interact with them.
 It is predicted that by 2020 there will be over 26 billion connected devices.

 An introduction to the Internet of Things

 In short, the Internet of Things describes all things in our life that have an on and off switch and are connected to the internet.
 While they are connected to the internet, those devices are able to make their own decisions and to communicate with other devices and a database.
 Therefore connected devices provide more value to the users while many tasks will be solved by the IoT.
 Anything that can be connected, will be connected to an intelligent environment.
 Therefore, the IoT is one big information database.
 For the devices to exchange data, they need sensors, software, electronics and network connectivity.

 Many of your IoT devices will hypothetically be controlled by mobile phones.
 Therefore, developers would have great opportunities to develop new applications.
 It opens a whole new world of development of apps but also for products in general.
 For instance, Tesla proved that controlling the car using a mobile app is possible.
 And this is only the early stage of the IoT app development.
 There are more “things” that can potentially be connected to IoT (e.g. coffee makers, TVs, washing machines, headphones, lamps, wearable devices etc.).
 Products will, therefore, be provided with a USP (unique selling point).
 Companies will need to adapt to this trend of adapting its products to the IoT.